hpottier/42_ft_containers/README.md

 # 42_ft_containers
-Recoding std::list, std::vector, std::map, std::stack and std::queue as project for the 42Paris coding school.
+Recoding std::list, std::vector, std::map, std::stack and std::queue without a single call to the stl as project for the 42Paris coding school.
 To call it, use the namespace ft:: instead of std:: like this:
 ```
 ft::list<int> lst;